renepacchaux/gudeeds-responsive-mobile-app/README.md

 I moved forward incrementally, and so did the design team.
 It gave us time as it guaranteed action on a design decision.

 I contributed to the design studio visuals knowing we had a short amount of time.
 We used a bracket system to come up with the final design for our sprint.
-The design studio winner was cleared away at the last moment for a simplified condensed streamlined approach that was drawn live on meeting.
+The design studio winner was cleared away at the last moment for a simplified, condensed, streamlined approach that was drawn live on a meeting.

 **Designing for the Time Crunch**

 A situation was a time-crunch.
 It was a competition with judgment at the end.

-<a id="org8f6e0df"></a>
+<a id="org40147a9"></a>

 ### Two canvases